greco-project/pvcompare/docs/pv_feedin.rst

 DII (direct inclined irradiance).
 So only the diffuse part of the irradiance is considered.
 For Aoi > 60 ° GII is considered because DII and DHI come through.
 The single diode equation is then solved for all timesteps with the specific input irradiance.
-No module connection is assumed, so cpv and flatplate output power are added up as in a four terminal cell.
+No module connection is assumed, so CPV and flat plate output power are added up as in a four terminal cell.